This post may contain affiliate links. Read our disclosure policy here.

 Start by cutting off the fresh leaves from the plant with a sharp Paring Knife.
 I always use my Rada Knives!
 As you collect the leaves, tie them together with a big of yarn so you have a bunch.
 I usually tie about 10 leaves together.
 Only select leaves that look nice and healthy, not ones with pest damage.
 Also, steer clear from leaves that you might have sprayed with pesticides.

-Once you have a bunch or several bunches, wash the leaves the best you can to remove any dirt or bugs from them before drying.
-I find that broccoli leaves are usually pretty clean so a gentle rinse is really all they need.
+Once you have a bunch or several bunches, wash greens and scrub the best you can to remove any dirt or bugs from them before drying.
+I find that broccoli leaves are usually pretty clean, so a gentle rinse is really all they need.

-If you want to dry broccoli leaves faster, you can put them in the dehydrator.
+If you want to dry broccoli leaves faster, you can put them in a single layer in the dehydrator.
+(So they get good air circulation.)
 They only take about 4-6 hours to dry completely.
+I have the L’Equip Food Dehydrator from Pleasant Hill Grain.

 How to Use Broccoli Greens